 The majority of our products are specifically sourced from independent artisans and businesses based in the USA.

 Do you sell plants?

-Many of our plants also attract hummingbirds and other pollinators.
-Our plants are locally grown using beneficial insects and are guaranteed not to be sprayed with chemical insecticides, which is extremely important as residue can kill butterflies, pollinators, and beneficial insects!
+All our plants are locally grown using beneficial insects and are guaranteed not to be sprayed with chemical insecticides.
+This is extremely important as insecticide residue can kill butterflies, caterpillars, and other beneficial insects!